-Financial ratios used to asses a company's performance across many financial periods.
+Financial ratios used to assess a company's performance across many financial periods.

 Buildings and contents insurance can often be purchased together protecting both the building structure and your belongings and possessions inside.

-A non-profit making body that provides relatively loww rent accomodation.
+A non-profit making body that provides relatively low rent accommodation.
 They also often run which lets you buy a percentage of the property and pay rent on the rest.